 For instance, there are syntactic differences between “Mary gave John a kiss” and “Mary kissed John”.
-These syntactic differences are reflected in the situation models that comprehenders form: For example, people infer different event durations and configuration of event participants, depending on which structure was encountered.
+These syntactic differences are reflected in the situation models that comprehenders form: People infer different event durations, and different configuration of event participants, depending on which structure was encountered.
 There are also processing differences associated with understanding structures like “Mary gave John a kiss”, compared to syntactically equivalent structures like “Mary gave John a book”.

 To achieve a better understanding of how a linguistic form maps to a situation model in the human mind, we study language comprehension and production in the lab and via the internet, using participants in experiments involving a wide variety of tasks and methods, and a multitude of languages.

 - event structure, argument structure, and their connection